-The declared type of <bound-variable-expression> MUST be String, Variant, or a UDT.
+• The declared type of <bound-variable-expression> MUST be String, Variant, or a UDT.

-- If the value type of <bound-variable-expression> is String: - Let qLength be the number of characters in the data value of <bound-variable-expression>. - Let e be the data value of <expression> Let-coerced to declared type String. o Let eLength be the number of characters in e. - If eLength is less than qLength: - The String data value that is the concatenation of e followed by (qLength eLength) space characters (U+0020) is Let-assigned into <bound-variable-expression>. - Otherwise: - The String data value this is the initial qLength characters of e are Let-assigned into <bound-variable-expression>. - If the value type of <bound-variable-expression> is a UDT: - The data in <expression> (as stored in memory in an implementation-defined manner) is copied into <bound-variable-expression> variable in an implementation-defined manner.
+- The value type of <bound-variable-expression> MUST be String or a UDT. - If the value type of <bound-variable-expression> is String: - Let qLength be the number of characters in the data value of <bound-variable-expression>. - Let e be the data value of <expression> Let-coerced to declared type String. o Let eLength be the number of characters in e. - If eLength is less than qLength: - The String data value that is the concatenation of e followed by (qLength eLength) space characters (U+0020) is Let-assigned into <bound-variable-expression>. - Otherwise: - The String data value this is the initial qLength characters of e are Let-assigned into <bound-variable-expression>. - If the value type of <bound-variable-expression> is a UDT: - The data in <expression> (as stored in memory in an implementation-defined manner) is copied into <bound-variable-expression> variable in an implementation-defined manner.